-It’s the continuance of femoral artery.
-It starts at the adductor hiatus (an osseo-aponeurotic opening in the adductor magnusat the junction of middle one third and lower 1-third of the thigh), crosses the floor of popliteal fossa from the medial to lateral side to reach the lower border of the popliteus where it ends by dividing into anterior and posterior tibial arteries.
+Popliteal artery is the extension of femoral artery.
+The starting point is adductor hiatus (an opening of osseo-aponeurotic type located in adductor magnusat , the junction of middle one-third and lower one-third of thigh), it gets divided into anterior and posterior tibial arteries when it comes across the floor of popliteal fossa by the medial to lateral side to reach the border of the popliteus.

 All these are as follows:

 - Anterior (deep): Floor of the popliteal fossa (i.e., popliteal surface of femur, posterior aspect of the knee joint, and fascia covering the popliteus muscle).